wpilibsuite/allwpilib/design-docs/opmodes.md

 }
 ```

-`OpModeRobot` (in Java) automatically scans the user's package and subpackages for `@Autonomous`, `@Teleop`, and `@UtilityOpMode` classes in its constructor and publishes that list to the DS.
+`OpModeRobot` (in Java) automatically scans the user's package and subpackages for `@Autonomous`, `@Teleop`, and `@Utility` classes in its constructor and publishes that list to the DS.
 When opmodes are added or removed manually after construction, `publishOpModes()` must be called to push changes to the DS.

 ### OpMode Classes